martavp/pypsa-in-sophia/README.md

 #### 10. Using scratch memory for the temporary directory

-You need to make sure to save large temporary files in the scratch mempry.
+You need to make sure to save large temporary files in the scratch memory.
 You will risk running out of memory when solving large networks if you skip this.

 When running simulations, the Gurobi solver is constantly reading and writing temporary files, which can be very large depending on the size of your optimisation ($\sim$ 10 GB).
 By default, these will be saved in the local /tmp directory of the node and share resources with the solver (OS is run in-memory).
 To avoid running out of memory, it is very important that temporary storage dedicated for larger files is used.
 Read more about [temporary storage in SOPHIA](https://dtu-sophia.github.io/docs/scratch/).